Christopher Duntsch: Dallas Medical Center

 Duntsch moved to the Dallas Medical Center in Farmers Branch, where he was granted temporary privileges until hospital officials could obtain his records from Baylor Plano.
 Red flags surfaced early on, as nurses wondered if he was under the influence of drugs while on call.
 For instance, Duntsch came to work wearing the same tattered scrubs for three days in a row.
 He lasted for less than a week before administrators pulled his privileges after the death of a patient, Floella Brown, and the maiming of another, Mary Efurd.

 Duntsch had severed Brown's vertebral artery and refused to abort the surgery despite massive blood loss.
 He then packed it with too much of a substance intended to stop the bleeding.
 Brown suffered a stroke as a result.
 Duntsch did not respond to messages from the hospital for a few hours, then the next day scheduled an elective surgery on Efurd rather than care for Brown.
 Hospital officials were exasperated when Duntsch refused to delay Efurd's surgery, and asked him multiple times to care for Brown or transfer her out of his care.
 Duntsch suggested he perform a craniotomy on Brown to relieve the pressure.
 Hospital officials refused to allow it; not only was Duntsch unqualified for brain surgery, but Dallas Medical Center did not have the equipment or personnel for such an operation.
 Brown was left in a coma for hours, and was brain dead by the time Duntsch finally acquiesced to her transfer.

 While performing a spinal fusion on Efurd, Duntsch severed one of her nerve roots while operating on the wrong portion of her back, twisted a screw into another nerve, left screw holes on the opposite side of her spine, failed to remove the disc he was supposed to remove, and left surgical hardware in her muscle tissue so loose that it moved when touched.
 Despite several warnings from his colleagues that he was not doing the surgery correctly and was attempting to put screws into muscle rather than bone, Duntsch persisted.
 Efurd was left paralyzed.
 She later recalled waking up feeling "excruciating pain" of "ten-plus" on a scale of one to ten.
-Several people in the operating room for Efurd's surgery suspected Duntsch might have been intoxicated, recalling that his pupils were dilated.
+Several people in the operating room for Efurd's surgery suspected Duntsch might have been intoxicated, recalling that his pupils were constricted.